 An experienced NHS Psychotherapist, I also have a private practice and offer Psychotherapy with a free initial consultation.
 My approach is compassionate, practical and based on research evidence.
-I offer a non-judgemental, safe space to talk through issues, with practical tools to help you cope and feel better.
+I offer a safe space to talk through issues, with practical tools to help you cope and feel better.

-If you have experienced any form of childhood difficulty, abuse or neglect, or have had abusive or dysfunctional relationships as an adult, I have specialist knowledge and skills in working with PTSD, complex trauma and the impact of abuse.
+If you have experienced any form of childhood difficulty, abuse or neglect, or have had abusive or dysfunctional relationships as an adult, I have specialist knowledge and skills in working with PTSD, Complex PTSD and the impact of abuse.
 I worked in a Women's Refuge as a Children's Worker for six years and I currently train NHS staff on how to be aware and respond to abuse.

 I offer the pragmatic ideas of CBT, Mindfulness, TA and ACT, alongside the use of imagery, dreams and creative methods of Dramatherapy, depending on your needs.
 By combining these approaches, you can gain a greater understanding of yourself and your circumstances, change your behaviour and thinking, and achieve a more fulfilled life.